madhavidurga2000/MyBankSuite/README.md

-# 🏦 Bank Management System - Java Desktop Application
+# 🏦 My Bank Suite - Java Desktop Application

 A GUI-based desktop application developed using **Java Swing** and **MySQL** that simulates essential banking operations like registration, deposits, withdrawals, and balance inquiries.